 Bukhansan National Park

-The park has the 21.1 km of running course for the Seoul Marathon.
+The park has a 21.1 km running course for the Seoul Marathon.
 Each year Many Seoul running clubs organize their runs here.

 Yeouido Hangang Park and Hangang Loop

-The stretch between the Dongiak Bridge in the west and the Dongho Bridge in the East with paths on both banks of the river forms the 10 km loop.
+The stretch between the Dongiak Bridge in the west and the Dongho Bridge in the East, with paths on both river banks forms the 10 km loop.
 There are other options for loops with smaller runs.

-A large, popular park is the Hangang Park on Yeouido Island in the river plus running paths.
+Hangang Park on Yeouido Island in the river is a large, popular park, plus running paths.
 The perimeter of the park has a path for running, which is about 8 km long.
 Runners from all over come here to enjoy their run and scenic beauty.

 This park hosts a variety of marathons and concerts throughout the year.
 Hangang Park is also famous for hosting the annual cherry blossom festival in spring and the fireworks festival in the fall.